seungjun-green/Justin_prg/README.md

 - **replying to elons tweet**

 Every 15 seconds, it check whether Elon Musk tweeted a tweet.(Only nature tweet, not reply to others tweet).
-Due to some enginerring limitation, it can reply to Elon's reply tweet only at first time.
+Due to some enginerring limitation, it can reply to Elon's reply tweet only when you first started running this program